The Beauty Diet- how to stop buying so much makeup

 Things are just things

-Occasionally, I get comments or emails from girls (who I assume are) much younger than me, saying how lucky I am to have such beautiful collection of products and how nice it must feel.
+Occasionally, I get comments or emails from girls (who I assume are) much younger than me, saying how lucky I am to have such a beautiful collection of products and how nice it must feel.
 Well, yes, it is nice, but luck didn’t have much to do with it.
 I’ve been working and supporting myself since I was fifteen so everything that I have I earned by hard work.
 Of course, running this blog means that I get a lot of products sent to me for consideration, but that would never happen if it wasn’t for all the work I put into running and growing this blog.

 As much as I love all these beautiful products though… they’re just things.
 And those are replaceable (I mean… again, this is unless we’re talking limited edition release here :) … ).
 They’re beautiful to look at, they make me smile, but things can’t make you happy.